benw126/sonam-ai.io/index.md

 # Sonam AI

-*Engineering the future, one algorithm at a time*
+*Engineering for the future, one algorithm at a time*